radmanplays/Grindcraftle/docs/grinds.md

 Individual resources can have these properties:

- - id: The name/id of the resource.
+ - id: The name of the resource.
 Has to be the same as an already existing resource!
  - time: A list of all the tools that can grind this resource, how long it takes for them to grind it and how much of the resource you get!
-   1. The first value in the list should be the name/id of the tool.
+   1. The first value in the list should be the name of the tool.
 (For example: `["wooden pickaxe"]`).
 You can also use `""` for when you just use your hand.
    2. The second value in the list should be the time in seconds to grind this resource.
 (For example: `["wooden pickaxe", 0.5]`).
    3. **optional**.
 The third value in the list should be the amount of the resource that you get when using this tool.
 (For example: `["wooden pickaxe", 0.5, 2]`).
    - Example: `time: [["stone pickaxe", 0.3, 3], ["wooden pickaxe", 0.5, 2], ["", 0.8],`
-     - With this, it would take 0.3 seconds to grind the resource with a stone pickaxe, and you would get 3 of it.
+     - With this, it would take 0.3 seconds to grind the resource with a stone pickaxe, and you would get 3 items.
 With a wooden pickaxe, it would take 0.5 seconds and you would get 2.
-Lastly, with only your hand, it would take 0.8 seconds and you would only get 1.
+Lastly, with just your hand, it would take 0.8 seconds and you would only get 1.
      - **Important:** Always put the best tool first in the list, or else a weaker tool will be used instead!
  - image: Either the name of a resource or a link/path to the image that you want to use.
  - mults: **optional**.
 Pretty similar to the `time` property.
-The first value in the list should be the name/id of the item that gives the boost.
+The first value in the list should be the name of the item that gives the boost.
 The second value in the list should be a number that divides the time it will take to grind the resource (For example: 2 will halve the time).
 The third value (**optional**) should be a number that multiplies the amount of items you get from the grind (For example: 2 will double the amount).
    - Example: `mult: [["farmer", 1.5, 3], ["bone meal", 2]],`
    - With this, the farmer would make the grind take 1.5x less time and give 3x more items, and the bone meal would make it take 2x less time.
    - **Important:** Here, the items can be placed in any order that you want, since all the boosts will be added anyways.